magnusKue/wal-switcher/README.md

 Hyprland - Use sed to edit the config.
 This should apply live as Hyprland uses a Filewatcher.

 Spicetify - Start Spotify using "spicetify watch" (here: launchtify.sh) to enable the filewatcher for colors.ini.
-This way you can also jsut use sed.
+This way you can also just use sed.

 GTK Themes - Generate custom variations of the oomox color theme using the script provided by its creators